Fill in the blanks.

 Answers

-- ‘We went to their house, rang the doorbell but no one opened the door.’
-‘They might have gone out.’
+- “We went to their house and rang the doorbell, but no one opened the door.”
+“They might have gone out.”

-- There is no light in his room.
-He may have gone/must have gone to bed.
+- There is no light in his room, so he may have gone / must have gone to bed.

-- I can’t find my umbrella.
-I must have left it at the restaurant yesterday.
+- I can’t find my umbrella, so I must have left it at the restaurant yesterday.

-- We found that we had water dripping through the ceiling.
+- When we inspected the old apartment, we found that we had water dripping through the ceiling.

-- My watch is losing time.
-I must get it repaired.
+- My watch is losing ten minutes every hour, so I must get it repaired soon.

-- These carpets are dirty.
-You must have them cleaned.
+- These carpets are badly stained after the party, so you must have them cleaned professionally.

-- Did you make these pillows yourself or did you have them made?
+- Did you make these pillows yourself, or did you have them made by a tailor?

-- Did you clean the room yourself or did you have it cleaned?
+- Did you clean the hotel room yourself, or did you have it cleaned by the housekeeping staff?

-- If you don’t leave my house at once, I will have you arrested/will get you arrested
+- If you don’t leave my shop at once, I will have you arrested / get you arrested for trespassing.

-- I got my phone stolen while I was traveling.
+- I got / had my phone stolen while I was traveling in Barcelona.